Santiago College

 Fundación Educacional Santiago College is a private educational (PK-12) institution in Santiago, Chile, founded in 1880.
-It was founded by American Methodist Ira H. La Fetra and his wife as a girls boarding school.
+It was founded by American Methodist Ira Haynes La Fetra and his wife as a girls boarding school.
 In March 1972 the school became co-ed.

 School structure

 The school follows both the Chilean national education curriculum and the International Baccalaureate (IB) Programme throughout all years.
 From Pre-Kinder to 8th grade, most classes are taught in English, with the exception of Spanish, Religion, Physical Education and Sports, and the Arts.
-In posterior years, most classes are taught in Spanish with some exceptions.
+In posterior years, most classes are taught in Spanish with exceptions like Business management and Environmental systems and societies.

 The Chilean curriculum divides the school years in two sections: Enseñanza Básica (compulsory), currently composed from years 1–8 and Enseñanza Media, currently composed from years 9–12 (often stylised by the roman numerals I, II, III and IV; or sometimes IX, X, XI and XII).

 The IB Programme is subdivided intro three sections:

 The Primary Years Programme (PYP), taught from Pre-Kinder to 5th grade;

 The Middle Years Programme (MYP), taught from 6th to 9th grade;

 The Diploma Programme (Dip.), taught from 10th to 12th grade.

 Although the school used to sit the IB Diploma exams during the November season, as of 2022 students sit the exams in May.
 Although this causes a slight misalignment with the traditional Chilean academic year (which start in March and ends in December, instead of starting in September and ending in June), the change was done to avoid potential conflicts with the Chilean university admission exams (PAES), which are sat in early December.